This is Part 7 of the Terraform Associate Exam Cram. It covers the following Terraform Associate Certification exam objectives:

 HCP Terraform offers secure remote state storage and makes it easier to collaborate on infrastructure development.

-To use HCP Terraform as a backend, include a cloud
+To use HCP Terraform as a backend, include a cloud block within the top-level terraform block:

-A configuration can only include one cloud
+A configuration can only include one cloud block and the cloud block cannot refer to named

 values like input variables, locals, or data source attributes.